Murder of Shraddha Walkar: About Victim - Shraddha Walkar

-Accused
+About Accused - Aaftab Poonawala

-Aaftab Poonawala worked at the same MNC call centre as Shraddha Walkar, whom he met on Bumble.
+Aaftab Ameen Poonawala is a Gujarati Muslim of the Khoja caste, and worked at the same MNC call centre as Shraddha Walkar, whom he met on Bumble.
 He confessed to the murder after the police discovered discrepancies in his statements and recovered evidence of the murder.
 He was then taken to the forest to identify Shraddha's remains.
 The police brought a dog squad to discover the body parts.
 However, many pieces, including the head, could not be found.
 Thirteen decomposed parts of her body were found, of which mostly pieces of bones remained.
 Upon a DNA match, it was confirmed that the body parts indeed belonged to Shraddha.

 Being a trained chef, Aaftab knew how to dismember and preserve flesh.
 The Delhi Police also revealed that after searching on Google, he cleaned blood stains from the floor with some chemicals and disposed of the stained clothes.
 Aaftab had taken inspiration from the TV show Dexter to dispose the body.
 He used to sleep in the same room where he had chopped the victim's body.
 He used to see the face after keeping it in the fridge and also cleaned the fridge after disposing of the body parts.
 He started by chopping off her liver and intestines.

 In his confession, Aaftab stated that he had planned to kill Shraddha Walkar a week before he actually did it.
 However, seeing her emotional and crying, he decided to "hold back for later".
 He believed Shraddha Walkar had trust issues and accused him of cheating whenever he talked to someone on the phone.